-As the prevalence of childhood obesity continues to increase worldwide, it is a leading public health problem given it’s known risk in developing serious chronic diseases.
-At the core of prevention and treatment of pediatric obesity is lifestyle modifications.
+As the prevalence of childhood obesity continues to increase worldwide, it is a leading public health problem, given its known risk of developing serious chronic diseases.
+At the core of the prevention and treatment of pediatric obesity is lifestyle modifications.
 A lack of physical activity and increased sedentary time is strongly associated with obesity and the accumulation of excess adipose tissue.
 Recent evidence suggests excess adipose tissue leads to low-grade systemic inflammation through immune cell infiltration and increased adipokine release.
-Exercise is a non-pharmalogical intervention that can mitigate the inflammatory process and aid in reducing the known obesity-related comorbodities.
-The anti-inflammatory effect of regular exercise is likely mediated by a reduction in visceral fat mass thus resulting in a decreased release of adipokines from adipose tissue.
+Exercise is a non-pharmacological intervention that can mitigate the inflammatory process and aid in reducing known obesity-related comorbidities.
+The anti-inflammatory effect of regular exercise is likely mediated by a reduction in visceral fat mass, thus resulting in a decreased release of adipokines from adipose tissue.
 A summary of the researched mechanisms relating to inflammation, adipose tissue, and exercise follows:

 - Adipose tissue and associated inflammation:

-In addition to an effective endocrine organ, adipose tissue (AT) has been defined by researchers as a real immune organ involved in homeostasis with it’s extrecellular matrix containing leukocytes (macrophages, mast cells, neutorphils, monocytes, natural killer cells, T and B lymphocytes).
+In addition to being an effective endocrine organ, adipose tissue (AT) has been defined by researchers as a real immune organ involved in homeostasis with its extracellular matrix containing leukocytes (macrophages, mast cells, neutrophils, monocytes, natural killer cells, T and B lymphocytes).
 In a positive energy balance state, AT undergoes changes that lead to a massive release of pro-inflammatory cytokines and acute-phase proteins producing chronic low-grade inflammation.

 - Macrophages present in AT increase in quantity and undergo a shift from the M2 subtype (anti-inflammatory) to the M1 subtype (pro-inflammatory).
-Anti-inflammatory M2’s secrete IL-10 which helps maintain insulin sensitivity and glucose tolerance.
-The shift toward M1 leads to secretion of TNF and IL-6 whose elevated concentrations positively correlate with the development of insulin resistance and onset of type 2 DM.
+Anti-inflammatory M2’s secrete IL-10, which helps maintain insulin sensitivity and glucose tolerance.
+The shift toward M1 leads to the secretion of TNF and IL-6, whose elevated concentrations positively correlate with the development of insulin resistance and the onset of type 2 DM.

-- Mast cells and neutrophils are increased in excess AT and release TNF-alpha, IL-1b, IL-6, IL-4, and elastase all which promote the pro-inflammatory state increasing insulin resistance.
+- Mast cells and neutrophils are increased in excess AT and release TNF-alpha, IL-1b, IL-6, IL-4, and elastase, all of which promote the pro-inflammatory state, increasing insulin resistance.

 - T lymphocyte (CD4) activation leads to insulin resistance.
 Th17 cells secrete pro-inflammatory IL-17 leading to a cascade of release of other molecules activating the immune system.

-- Atni-inflammatory effect of exercise in children and adolescents with obesity:
+- Anti-inflammatory effect of exercise in children and adolescents with obesity:

 - Inflammatory biomarkers inversely associated with physical activity include CRP, IL-6, and TNF-alpha.